Supportive care for laryngeal cancer

 Trismus

-With trismus, it is hard to open the jaw.
+Trismus is trouble opening the jaw.
 It occurs when scar tissue forms in the jaw muscles or joint.
 Trismus can be caused by surgery or radiation therapy for laryngeal cancer.
-If a person receives both surgery and radiation therapy, the risk of developing trismus is higher.
+If a person has surgery and radiation therapy, the risk of developing trismus is higher.

 Find out more about trismus.